CSE404-Group1/kom_e_kinun_api/readme.md

 * run your mysql server (and also apache if you want to access it with apache server) and create a new database and name it **kom_e_kinun_db**

+* run this command to migrate(create tables)

+      php artisan migrate

 * now run the **API** with this command

       php atrisan serve